 Islands

-You may not notice them during the day, but there are several islands out in the middle of the World Showcase Lagoon and during the show, if there is an island between you and the barges, you’ll have your view blocked.
+You may not notice them during the day, but there are several islands out in the middle of the World Showcase Lagoon and during the show, if there is an island between you and the fireworks, you’ll have your view blocked.

 Buildings